Prospective Undergraduate Students

 Prospective Graduate Students

-The NICE lab includes doctoral students from both the Counseling Psychology doctoral program and the Personality, Individual Differences, and Behavior Genetics doctoral program.
-Students may apply to work in the NICE lab under the mentorship of Dr. Syed through either program, depending on their interests.
-Dr. Syed typically admits 1-2 new doctoral students each year across both programs.
+The NICE lab includes doctoral students from both the Counseling Psychology doctoral program and the Personality, Individual Differences, and Behavior Genetics (PIB) doctoral program.
+However, as of the 2017-18 academic year students may apply to work in the NICE lab under the mentorship of Dr. Syed only through the PIB program.
+He will no longer be accepting new students in the Counseling Psychology doctoral program.